antonTobi/tumbleweed-legacy/README.md

 Press space to hide panels completely.

+Use Ctrl + I to invert the color of all stacks.

 ### Contact
 If you have questions/bug reports/feature suggestions, let me know in the #computer-implementations channel of the [Tumbleweed discord](https://discord.gg/PxHMNNCsa4)!